Romania Pride is first LGBT+ march to postpone over coronavirus

 Los Angeles Pride is also meeting with city authorities on March 24 to decide if it will push ahead with its 50th anniversary celebrations in May and June, its executive director Madonna Cacciatore said in an EPOA webinar.

-“We’re just in unchartered territory here,” she said at the event attended by more than 70 Pride organizers.
+“We’re just in unchartered territory here,” she said at the event attended by more than 70 Pride organisers.

+Other major LGBT+ events affected by the coronavirus include the annual awards gala put on by LGBT+ media advocacy group GLAAD.

+The organization announced on Wednesday that next week’s ceremony in New York would be canceled due to new recommendations from the state governor.

 The United States has recorded 1,016 coronavirus cases, while the number of deaths had risen by 6 to 31, according to a Reuters tally.